May-a: Early life

 May-a grew up in Sydney, but moved to Byron in 2010.
 She moved back to Sydney age 13.
 While living in Byron Bay she competed in songwriting competitions, and performed street busking around the ages of 11 to 14.
 She started out posting videos on YouTube under the username Heyit'smaya.

 Prior to discovering her attraction to women, May-a stated she was in a "super awkward" relationship with a boy that inspired her song "Apricots".

 Career

 May-a released her debut single "Fools Paradise" in September 2019.
 This was followed by "All Girls Aren't the Same", which is a twist of Juice WRLD's "All Girls Are the Same" and is a song about how women should know their worth, everyone is an individual with different quirks."

 On 1 May 2020, May-a released her third single, "Green" saying "'Green' is an outlook on the way that validation fuels the way we live, especially in green teens.
 Young, impressionable and desperate to be accepted by people they don't even like." adding "I wrote it when I was 15 and bored by the hierarchy of high school.
 It paints a picture of the things that teenagers think are important until they realise they aren't."

 In August 2020, May-a toured with Wafia and signed with Sony Music Australia.

+In 2021, May-A signed with Atlantic Records in the United States.